 Get it thoroughly inspected by a professional appraiser

-The very first step in a commercial real estate appraisal is inspection.
+The very first step in a commercial real estate appraisal is an inspection.
 The appraiser thoroughly inspects the property.
 If you are buying or selling a commercial property, it is highly recommended that you get a professional valuation done.
 Depending on the size and the complexity of the property, it takes about an hour to inspect a commercial property.
 There are some standard checkpoints to be followed – unless there is something that’s uniquely different about the property.
 The public ownership, the demographic, the zoning records, comparable sales, rentals and replacement costs – all of these points are considered by the evaluator.
 This is just the beginning.
 The actual evaluation takes a few weeks to complete.

 Never misinterpret facts or withhold information

-If you want an honest feedback about the property you are interested in buying or selling, it is highly essential that you never misinterpret any facts of withhold any information from the appraiser.
+If you want an honest feedback about the property you are interested in buying or selling, it is highly essential that you never misinterpret any facts of withholding any information from the appraiser.
 The property evaluator verifies all the information you provide from other sources too.
 If any of the information you provide is proved false, you lose credibility for all the other information you provide too.
 It is important that you not withhold any information about the property in question too.
 It is important to determine the value of your property or the property that you intend to purchase.

 Inform the appraiser about the intent of use